30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 What actually drives the cost

-The total price is shaped less by individual components and more by three practical factors: roof complexity (simple, unobstructed roofs are quicker and cheaper to install), electrical integration (how easily the system connects into your existing supply), and access and installation conditions (height, layout and ease of installation).
-Panels and inverters are relatively standardised at this level — the variation in cost usually comes from the site, not the equipment.
+The total price is shaped less by individual components and more by three practical factors.
+These are roof complexity (simple, unobstructed roofs install faster and cheaper), electrical integration (how easily the system connects into your supply), and access conditions such as height and layout.
+Panels and inverters are relatively standardised at this level, so the variation in cost usually comes from the site, not the equipment.

 What the Savings Actually Look Like

 The system generates the same amount of energy regardless of the business.
 What changes is how much of that energy is used on site.
 For a business that operates during the day, around 70% of that energy is typically used directly.
 For businesses with more evening usage, that figure drops closer to 50%.
 That difference is what drives the financial outcome.
-All figures below use the current commercial electricity rate of 27p/kWh and a conservative SEG export rate of 7p/kWh.
+All figures below use the current commercial electricity rate of 27p/kWh and a conservative SEG export rate of 7p/kWh, and they are estimates rather than a guarantee.

 Daytime-heavy business (e.g. clinic, school, retail)